 To delve deeper, we also include analyses of charter sectors by state.
 In the full-data general case analysis, we use statistical methods to control for differences between states.
 In the charter sector by state analyses, we examine the impact of attendance by charter sectors in each state as compared to the state's average student academic growth.
 Tables 7 through 9 have six columns of effect sizes.
 The first and fourth columns represent the average growth in the state for students in the specific charter sector (CMO, VOS, Hybrid) as compared to the VCRs with the first column being math and the fourth reading.
 The second and fifth columns represent average growth for nonspecific-sector charter students in math and reading, respectively, compared to the VCRs.
 The third and sixth columns show the difference between the specific sector effect size and nonspecific sector effect sizes.
-Therefore, Tables 7 through 9 tell us if each charter sector has stronger growth than the VCRs in the state (has a positive number with asterisks) and if one charter sector performs stronger than the other charters in the state (has a positive number with asterisks in the difference column).
+Therefore, Tables 7 through 9 tell us if each charter sector has stronger growth than the VCRs in the state (has a positive number with asterisks in the difference column).